 Husqvarna 450 is the lightest at 10.8 lbs. followed by 450e and 450 Rancher at 11.2lbs.
 The other three models, 455 Rancher, 460 Rancher and 465 Rancher are 12.8lbs.

 If you have held any power tool, you understand how intense the vibrations are.
-For power saws, the vibrations are much powerful and may leave the operator with conditions like Hand-Arm Vibration Syndrome, a neurological disorder.
+For power saws, the vibrations are much more powerful and may leave the operator with conditions like Hand-Arm Vibration Syndrome, a neurological disorder.

-In as much as Husqvarna chainsaws have LowVib, it doesn’t mean that vibrations are 100% eliminated, they are just reduced for lesser arm fatigue.
+Though Husqvarna chainsaws have LowVib, it doesn’t mean that vibrations are 100% eliminated, they are just reduced for lesser arm fatigue.

 That said, it’s still important to compare the vibrations of each model.
 The Husqvarna 450 and 450 Rancher have been rated 3.1m/s2 for the front handle and 4.9m/s2 for the rear.
 The 455 Rancher and 460 Rancher have been rated 3.8m/s2 and 6.8m/s2.